deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 She impressed and pleased Regaari by reaching up to the communicator clipped to her ear and pinching it before he had even thought to ask her.
 "Security Central, Mother Ayma has a priority message waiting on the grand concourse.
 Call for her please.
 Priority message for Mother Ayma, grand concourse."

 She listened to the response, then growled a little.
-Her contract with Regaari had earned Myun some prestige – a fact which spoke volumes of Regaari's own reputation – but she was still very much the junior on the security forces, and somebody somewhere was keen to keep her reminded of that fact.
+Her contract with Regaari had earned Myun some prestige---a fact which spoke volumes of Regaari's own reputation---but she was still very much the junior on the security forces, and somebody somewhere was keen to keep her reminded of that fact.
 Nothing ever went as swiftly and smoothly as she would have liked.
 "It's a personal message, Central, but very important and *private*.
 Please call for her.
 Thank you."

 She sighed and unclipped the communicator, muttering a loaned human curse once it was safely turned off. "*Bitch*."